Political risks to watch in the Netherlands

 - Political and public support for euro zone bailouts

-- A credit downgrade now that both S&P and Moody’s have given the country’s rating a negative outlook
+The 2013 budget, agreed by an ad hoc coalition in April after Rutte’s government fell, aims to bring the deficit down to 2.7 percent of GDP with 12 billion euros in tax rises and spending cuts.

-The 2013 budget, agreed by an ad hoc coalition in April after Rutte’s government fell, aims to bring the deficit down to 2.6 percent of GDP with 12 billion euros in tax rises and spending cuts.
-The extra 16 billion euros in cuts are expected to bring the deficit down to 1.4 percent of GDP by 2017.
+The additional 16 billion euros in budget cuts are expected to bring the deficit down to 1.5 percent of GDP by 2017, according to the CPB, the state agency charged with assessing government economic policy.

 What to watch: